-Have controller setup and adjustment performed only by an authorized Kohler distributor/dealer or authorized representative.
+Have controller setup and adjustment performed only by an authorized dealer or authorized representative.

 The following procedure explains how to change settings.
-See Figure 3-7 for an example using the Date and Time settings.
+See the Changing Settings section for an example using the Date and Time settings.

+Note

-Note: Use caution when navigating the controller menus.
+Use caution when navigating the controller menus.
 In some menus, pressing the Select button can enable editing of the controller settings.
 Changing the settings to incorrect values can adversely affect generator set operation or render the unit inoperable.